plgd-dev/doc/content/en/device-provisioning-service/onboarding-device.md

 ## DPS Client Library API

-Provisioning process can be initiated by your application or immediateny when the device is started.
+Provisioning process can be initiated by your application or immediately when the device is started.
 This can be all managed by your device firmware, without any external interaction.
-To read more how to interact and configure DPS Client Library, read [here](../client-library).
+To read more about how to interact and configure the DPS Client Library, read [here](../client-library).

 ## DPS Resource

-If DPS resouce was enabled using the DPS Client Library API, users or deamons have a possibility to trigger the automated provisioning by configuring this resource over network.
+If the DPS resource was enabled using the DPS Client Library API, users or deamons have the possibility to trigger the automated provisioning by configuring this resource over network.
-The device needs to be before the self-provisioning owned by the daemon / tool, to configure the DPS endpoint on the resource.
+To configure the DPS endpoint on the resource, the device needs to be before the self-provisioning and owned by the daemon / tool.

-Resource can be observed and is published also the the plgd hub.
+The resource can be observed and it is published in the plgd hub.
 This enables you to track the provisioning progress by observing the value of the `ps` property.

 ### How to configure DPS Resource